andytudhope/build-a-suapp-next-ts/README.md

 1. Confidential Compute Requests (CCRs) on SUAVE do not work with wallets that implement the EIP-1193 Javascript API.
 Therefore, we use the unsafe `eth_sign` method to sign CCRs, which does work, but requires that you enable this functionality in wallets like MetaMask.
     1. To do so in MetaMask, go to "Settings" -> "Advanced" -> scroll to bottom -> switch Eth_sign requests on.
 2. This template assumes that you are running SUAVE locally and have your browser wallet connected to `localhost:8545`.
-3. No tests are included in `forge`, as it is not trivial to test new precompiles and different transaction types (i.e. CCRs) in `forge` at this time.
+3. No tests are included in `forge`.
 4. If you want to pirate ready-to-use typescript components for your frontend, we recommend you do so from [scaffold-eth2](https://github.com/scaffold-eth/scaffold-eth-2).